Second Language Studies

-Employment opportunities in this field have been expanding rapidly, both nationally and internationally, in all types of educational and occupational institutions (e.g., elementary, secondary, and tertiary levels; publishing; test development for international agencies; and language-training programs for businesses).
+Employment opportunities in this field have expanded rapidly, both nationally and internationally, in various types of educational and occupational institutions (e.g., elementary, secondary, and tertiary levels; publishing; test development for international agencies; and language-training programs for businesses).

 The department, whose MA program dates back to 1961, is regarded as one of the most prestigious second language programs in the world.
 It includes a wide range of general and specialized courses.
 It has the largest faculty with specializations in second-language studies of any institution in the world.
 Its faculty members are well respected nationally and internationally through their involvement in scholarly research and publishing projects, including editorship of books or editorial advisory status on major journals, as well as extensive authorship of journal articles and books.
 The department enjoys advanced technical support facilities and excellent library resources.
 It attracts top-quality students and maintains a variety of services and activities that stimulates a high level of student satisfaction and collaboration, including post-graduation employment advice and assistance.

 The department is affiliated with (institutional member of) the American Association for Applied Linguistics and the Teachers of English to Speakers of Other Languages.
 SLS faculty members (J. D. Brown, G. Kasper, L. Ortega, and R. Schmidt) have served on the executive boards of these organizations.
-Department faculty are also editors of the international journals Applied Linguistics (G. Kasper) and Reading in a Foreign Language (R. Day, T. Hudson), and have been actively involved in the organizing boards of the Second Language Research Forum and the Pacific Second Language Research Forum.
+Department faculty are also past and present editors of the international journals Applied Linguistics (G. Kasper), Language Learning (Lourdes Ortega), and Reading in a Foreign Language (R. Day, T. Hudson), and have been actively involved in the organizing boards of the Second Language Research Forum and the Pacific Second Language Research Forum.

 The main goal of the MA program is to serve the needs of prospective and practicing teachers, administrators, and researchers in the area of teaching second and foreign languages.
 Attention is given to the areas of second- and foreign-language acquisition, applied psycholinguistics, second-language use, second-language classroom research, bilingual education, curriculum development, and teacher education.